BackofenLab/Peakhood/README.md

 ## Citation

-Peakhood was published in [Bioinformatics](https://doi.org/10.1093/bioinformatics/btab755).
+The Peakhood paper can be found on [Bioinformatics](https://doi.org/10.1093/bioinformatics/btab755).
 Supplementary data is available at [Zenodo](https://doi.org/10.5281/zenodo.5557101).